ewenmic/ewenmic/README.md

 ## Hi there, I'm Michael! 👋

-- 😀 I’m a full-stack software engineer currently working on creating a mobile ordering solution for IKEA Food US; and an interactive bidirectional streaming video platform with  customizable billing scenarios.
+- 😀 I’m a full-stack software engineer who loves chasing new things!
+I'm currently working on an enterprise kiosk registration/administration tool.
 - 📫 Contact me at contact@michaelewen.net

 ## Things I code with ... 💻